chrissnell/tnc-server/README.md

 ```

 ### Windows
 Download the appropriate tnc-server package for your architecture from the one of the links below.
+See below for virtual COM port emulation, if you plan on running a Windows-based APRS client.
 ```
 Usage: